enriquebv/eon-timeline/README.md

 ## Support

-If you find this library useful, consider [](https://www.buymeacoffee.com/enriquebv)

-Please consider donating if you think eon-timeline is helpful to you or that my work is valuable.
-[I am happy if you can help me buy a cup of coffee](https://www.buymeacoffee.com/enriquebv). :heart:
+If you think eon-timeline is helpful, or my work is valuable, [consider buying me a cup of coffee](https://www.buymeacoffee.com/enriquebv). :heart:

 ## License